net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.16.3
+- Fixed issue where Snacks was being consumed by occupants of vessel that's part of a rescue contract.
+NOTE: Once the craft is loaded into the scene, they will be tracked by Snacks.

 1.16.2
 - Fixed issue where parts weren't receiving their correct allotment of Snacks for parts where the crew capacity is greater than one kerbal.